artemkv/frontend_guidelines/README.md

 ## Isolated and well controlled side effects

 The app would not be completely usable if it didn't allow side effects (e.g. loading the data from the backend server).
-The usual approach is to keep all the side effects is a dedicated place and control them, so that they do spill into the rest of your application, producing hundreds of bugs.
+The usual approach is to keep all the side effects is a dedicated place and control them, so that they don't spill into the rest of your application, producing hundreds of bugs.

 Different frameworks handle it differently: _Angular NgRx_ has _effects_, _Elm_ has _commands_, _React_ offers _hooks_ etc.